-Paraphrasing (also called rephrasing) is a technique used to express someone else’s ideas or concepts in your own (different) words.
-In simple terms, paraphrasing provides the same information from a source of your choice but in a different form.
+Paraphrasing (also called rephrasing) is a technique used to express someone else’s ideas or concepts in your own words.
+It involves using different words and altering the sentence structure to convey the same meaning found in the original text or source material.
+In simple terms, paraphrasing provides the same information from a source of your choice but in different forms and style.

 Why Paraphrase?

 Whether you are a student writing an essay or a professional writer, you’ll need to deal with paraphrasing.
-The reason is you will find numerous web pages with content on the same topic as well as opinions from research papers and academic sources that you might want to use in your work.
+The reason is that you will find numerous web pages with content on the same topic, as well as opinions from research papers and academic sources that you might want to use in your work.
+Integrating these sources requires careful handling of the original author’s ideas.

 For instance, search engines will penalize your website and will not show it to people if you just copy someone’s content.

 Similarly, you might have to get poor grades for copying someone’s paper from the internet or even get expelled from school in some cases.
-Therefore, knowing how to paraphrase correctly is compulsory to know for both students and professionals.
+Therefore, knowing how to paraphrase correctly is compulsory to know for both students and professionals to properly incorporate else’s ideas.

 When should I paraphrase?